apify/apify-sdk-js/packages/apify/README.md

-# Actor SDK
+# Apify SDK

 [![npm version](https://badge.fury.io/js/apify.svg)](https://www.npmjs.com/package/apify)
 [![Downloads](https://img.shields.io/npm/dm/apify.svg)](https://www.npmjs.com/package/apify)
 [![Chat on discord](https://img.shields.io/discord/801163717915574323?label=discord)](https://discord.gg/jyEM2PRvMU)
 [![Build Status](https://github.com/apify/apify-sdk-js/actions/workflows/test-and-release.yml/badge.svg?branch=master)](https://github.com/apify/apify-sdk-js/actions/workflows/test-and-release.yml)

-The Actor SDK provides the tools required to run your own Apify Actors!
-Previously known as the Apify SDK, the crawlers part has been split into a brand new module - [`crawlee`](https://npmjs.org/crawlee) (which you can use outside of Apify too!), while keeping the Apify specific parts in this module!
+Apify SDK provides the tools required to run your own Apify Actors!
+The crawlers and scraping related tools, previously included in Apify SDK (v2), have been split into a brand-new module - [`crawlee`](https://npmjs.org/crawlee) (which you can use outside Apify too!), while keeping the Apify specific parts in this module!

-> Would you like to work with us on Crawlee, the Actor SDK or similar projects?
+> Would you like to work with us on Crawlee, Apify SDK or similar projects?
 [We are hiring!](https://apify.com/jobs#senior-node.js-engineer)

 ## Upgrading from v2

 A lot of things have changed since version 2 of the Apify SDK, including the split of the crawlers to the new [`crawlee`](https://npmjs.org/crawlee) module.
 But fear not, as we've written a guide to help you easily migrate from v2 to v3!
-Visit the [Upgrading Guide](https://crawlee.dev/docs/upgrading/upgrading-to-v3) to find out what changes you need to make (especially the section related to this very [Actor SDK](https://crawlee.dev/docs/upgrading/upgrading-to-v3#actor-sdk)), and, if you encounter any issues, join our [Discord server](https://discord.gg/jyEM2PRvMU) for help!
+Visit the [Upgrading Guide](https://crawlee.dev/docs/upgrading/upgrading-to-v3) to find out what changes you need to make (especially the section related to this very [Apify SDK](https://crawlee.dev/docs/upgrading/upgrading-to-v3#apify-sdk)), and, if you encounter any issues, join our [Discord server](https://discord.gg/jyEM2PRvMU) for help!

 ## Quick Start